Lat. 44° 57’ 21,924’’ N

-coming from Marconi antenna: a big "T" 11 m high with 30m long
+signals coming from Marconi antenna: a big "T" 10 m high

 Electric filed multistrip daily

 representation, useful for local seismic events

 Here below the same data elaborated as plotting traces.
 The picture shows the last 30 hours, and values are detected every 150 s.

 Picture, updated every 30 minutes.
 Four traces are reported: